krystianity/node-bitstamp/README.md

 // Live trades
 const tickerStream = new TickerStream();
 const tickerTopic = tickerStream.subscribe(CURRENCY.ETH_EUR);

+/*
+    as tickers are re-usable (subscribe to multiple currencies) every subscribe actions returns a topic name, which is the actual event you can listen to after subscription
+*/

 tickerStream.on("connected", () => {});
 tickerStream.on("disconnected", () => {});